afogl001/pkf_trackpoint-qt/README.md

   - If effective user is root, sets initialization command to actual command (i.e., "systemctl" for systemd)
   -  If effective user is anyone other than root, sets initialization command with prefixed "echo" (i.e., "echo systemctl" for systemd) and displays text in Info label for the user to run as root or with sudo to make changes.
 1. Set validators for the text input fields by running "validateSettings" which will...
-  - Set the input text boxes for speed and sensitivity only accept values 1-255 (though user still permited to enter "0")
+  - Set the input text boxes for speed and sensitivity only accept values 1-255 (though user still permitted to enter "0")
   - Set the input text box for press_to_select to only accept values 0-1
 1. Display the current TrackPoint settings by running "displaySettings", which will...
   - Read TrackPoint configuration settings and print them to the appropriate labels.